nataz77/awesome-k8s/README.md

 - [RKE](https://rancher.com/products/rke/) is a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.
 It works on bare-metal and virtualized servers.
 RKE solves the problem of installation complexity, a common issue in the Kubernetes community.
 - [K3s](https://k3s.io/) is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.
 - [Metal³](https://metal3.io/) exists to provide components that allow you to do bare metal host management for Kubernetes.  works as a Kubernetes application, meaning it runs on Kubernetes and is managed through Kubernetes interfaces.
+- [kops](https://github.com/kubernetes/kops) helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
+AWS (Amazon Web Services) is currently officially supported, with GCE and OpenStack in beta support, and VMware vSphere in alpha, and other platforms planned.

 ## Kubernetes orchestration management
 - [Rancher](https://rancher.com/) is multi-cluster container management system, built to give team members a 360&deg; view on the cluster.